 So there you are, fertility and preconception care is not just for females, it is equally as important to make healthy babies and children from your man also.

-Alysia Raftery has a special interest in natural fertility and preconception care for couples.
-Each individual is unique, so it is important to find out what she can do for you, in a naturopath consultation to help you on your road to a happy and empowered fertility journey.
+Empowered Health has a special interest in natural fertility and preconception care for couples.
+Each individual is unique, so it is important to find out what we can do for you, in a naturopath consultation to help you on your road to a happy and empowered fertility journey.